jonathanjekir/pixie-desktop/README.md

 Some other applications you may find useful:

-* gedit evince ristretto chromium-browser
+* gedit evince ristretto chromium-browser thunar gvfs-backends

 If you wish to use conky, install conky.